abalabokhin/Bg2Dorn/README.txt

 8. KNOWN BUGS:
-a. it may or may not happen, but if you are yet to have dorn's quest and he suddenly stutters and refuses all commands (problem is described here: https://forums.beamdog.com/discussion/64410/bug-dorn-suddenly-can-walk-only-few-meters-and-stops-whatever-i-order-him-to-do ), open the console (press "crtl"+"space") and copy-paste following:
+a. -this bug should be fixed now but I'll leave the solution here anyway, just in case: if you are yet to have dorn's quest and he suddenly stutters and refuses all commands, open the console (press "crtl"+"space") and copy-paste following:

 C:SetGlobal("OHD_terpfendlg","GLOBAL",2)
 and press "enter". this should solve the stuttering and enable quest to proceed as normal. just make sure to accept the quest when dorn speaks, and that's it.